bronson/valid/README.md

 - noexisty is a stupid name
 - covert to Rails-like "5 should equal 4" instead of current "5 is not equal to 4"?
 - Allow putting value first?  i.e. Valid(9).lt(12).gt(10) throws "9 is not greater than 10"
+- convert to using nested functions instead of the `__queue` array?

 # Introduction